 Things To Note About Limited Company Buy To Let Mortgages

 - No Capital Gains Tax allowance applies when a limited company sells a property.

 - There are additional costs related to running a limited company.
 These include: the preparation of accounts (a legal requirement), Corporation Tax, filing at Companies House, legal fees and annual auditing if applicable.

 - As always, we’ll be honest.
 Most mortgage lenders do charge a slightly higher mortgage interest rate and higher fees when it comes to Limited Company Buy To Let Mortgages, as compared to individual buy to let mortgages.

-Weighing up the pros and the cons in relation to your business, here at Avail Mortgages, our mortgage brokers will always provide you with expert advice and the best Buy to Let Limited Company Mortgage deals.
+Weighing up the pros and the cons in relation to your business, here at Avail Mortgages, our mortgage brokers will always provide you with expert advice and Buy to Let Limited Company Mortgage deals.

 Get In Touch

 What is a Limited Company Buy To Let Mortgage?
 Should I choose a variable rate mortgage, fixed rate mortgage or tracker rate mortgage?
 What are the pros and cons of a repayment mortgage and interest only mortgage?
-If you’re looking for a mortgage broker who can answer all of your mortgage questions and more, while also offering you the best Buy to Let Limited Company Mortgage loans around, then look no further than Avail Mortgage Brokers.
+If you’re looking for a mortgage broker who can answer all of your mortgage questions and more, while also offering you suitable Buy to Let Limited Company Mortgage loans, then look no further than Avail Mortgage Brokers.
 Our mortgage brokers provide mortgage guidance and mortgage support to those seeking mortgage services across Leeds and the surrounding areas including York, Bradford, Sheffield, Harrogate and Huddersfield and will always put your best interests first.
 It’s therefore in your best interest to speak to us too.